vega/altair/README.md

 ## Installation

-**Note**: Altair version 2.0 requires Python 3.5 or later.
-It does not currently work with Python 2.

 To use Altair for visualization, you need to install two sets of tools

 1. The core Altair Package and its dependencies